 1909: GAMBLING ABOLISHED: The anti-gambling act disallowed all gambling mentioned in prior acts and amendments along with tan, fantan, seven and a half, hokey pokey, craps, klondike, whist, bridge whist, five hundred, solo and frog.
 It also forbade any gambling games in which the operator, for making the game available, received compensation or reward or a share of the money or property wagered.
 It banned offering or playing slot machines along with all kinds of bookmaking.

 1915: Some gambling excepted: The legislature legalized poker; stud-horse poker; five hundred; solo; whist; parimutuel betting on horse races; slot machines for the sales of cigars and drinks; and social games only played for drinks and cigars served individually or prizes up to $2 in value.

 “Gambling on casino or old maid is a serious crime, a felony,” noted the Nevada State Journal (Sept.
 28, 1930).
 “But on poker or solo or whist it is all right.
 Betting on a dog race is felonious, but the same bet on a horse race is clothed with the sanctity of the law.”

 1931: WIDE-OPEN GAMBLING LEGALIZED: Lawmakers passed a liberal gaming law that remains in effect today, which legalized all forms of gambling except lotteries and which required licensing of operators.
-Along with slot machines, the law listed the approved games: faro, monte, roulette, keno, fan-tan, twenty-one (blackjack), seven-and-a-half, big injun, klondyke, craps, stud poker and draw poker.
+Along with slot machines, the law listed the approved games: faro, monte, roulette, keno, fantan, twenty-one (blackjack), seven and a half, big injun, klondike, craps, stud poker and draw poker.
 The law permitted slot machines; any banking or percentage game played with cards, dice or any mechanical device or machine; and any game in which the operator receives compensation or reward.
 It also removed the rules surrounding social games.